Access Token Policy

 }

-field is used to determine the audience type of the presentation definition, valid values are organization
+The wallet_owner_type field is used to determine the audience type of the presentation definition, valid values are organization, service_provider and user.

 OAuth2 Token Introspection field mapping